siraajkudtarkar/CS167/Labs/Lab1/CS167-Lab1.md

       ```

   - If the IDE asks for importing the changes in your pom.xml file, press "Import Changes" to accept the changes.
-    - In newer version of IntelliJ, you don't see this promot.
+    - In newer versions of IntelliJ, you don't see this promot.
 Instead, you may see a floating M icon, click it to **Load Maven Changes**.

 ---